 Hailing from Leawood, KS, Rolf is the Museum’s resident Jayhawk!
 As Marketing and Media Director, Rolf is responsible for the Museum’s advertising, public and media relations, and marketing strategy.
-His work includes corporate development, E-Net, public affairs, Muster planning, Theme-ing, photography, and in-house Counsel.
+His work includes corporate development, E-Net, public affairs, Muster planning, Theme-ing, and photography.
 He also provides the staff with free, up-to-the-minute, updates on everything KU Basketball related.

 Born in Malibu, California, Elaine earned a Bachelor of Arts degree in Human Development from The University of California, San Diego.
 She continued her education in photography and journalism through the UCSD Extension Program, and founded her own photography company in 2002.
 Elaine moved to Vero Beach in 2007, continuing to work as the fitness contributor and fitness photographer for a Los Angeles-based magazine.